vschelbi/superpoint_transformer_vschelbi/docs/visualization.md

 > **Tip 💡**: **Want to visualize other point attributes stored in your `Data`
 > object ?** Pass them to `show(keys=...)` to have them displayed !
 The same
-> coloring rules as for the `x` attribute will be used.
+> coloring mechanisms as mentioned above for the `x` attribute will be used.

 ## Points selection for visualization
-Our [Plotly](https://plotly.com/python)-based visualization is mostly meant for quick interactive experiments with ~10⁵ points.
+Our [Plotly](https://plotly.com/python)-based visualization is mostly meant for quick interactive experiments with up to ~10⁵ points.
 While it is possible to visualize more points at once, Plotly will take a while to generate the plot.
 We provide several tools for reducing the number of point displayed, hence accelerating the visualization speed.